ghex-org/GHEX/doc_src/scope/scope.rst

    constant during the communication.

-The send/recv functions accepting call-backs, also return request values that can be used to check if an operation succeded.
+The send/recv functions accepting call-backs, also return request values that can be used to check if an operation succeeded.
 However, these requests may not be used like futures: they cannot be waited upon.
 Instead, to progress the communication and ensure the completion, the communicator has to be progressed explicitly: